 The best way to ensure a higher salary as a medical administrative assistant is to earn your certification.

-Medical office assistants can earn their certifications in as little as four months.
-Online programs and technical colleges make earning a certification extremely affordable.
+Medical office assistants can be ready to take the certification exam in as little as four months.
+Online programs and technical colleges make preparing to earn a certification extremely affordable.

 According to the National Healthcareer Association, up to 93% of employers prefer to hire allied health professionals who have been certified in their trade, and 63% of employers state that they would increase pay for a current employee who earned a new certification.